amadou-6e/py-dockerdb/README.md

   - `pymongo` for MongoDB
   - `pyodbc` for Microsoft SQL Server
   - `psycopg2` for PostgreSQL
+  - `mysql-connector-python` for MySQL

 ## Basic Usage

+Check out the following usage examples:

 ### MongoDB Example